21 Nov 2018 Martin Banov

 Ledger Nano Integration

-The IOTA Foundation announced in November that Ledger Nano S hardware wallet now has support for storage of IOTA tokens.
+The IOTA Foundation announced in November that the Ledger Nano S hardware wallet now has support for the storage of IOTA tokens.
 The Ledger Nano integrates with the Trinity and Romeo wallets, isolating the user's seeds from their computer or smartphone device, providing an additional layer of security.
 Users will be able to validate transactions on their Ledger wallet as part of the security protocol.

 Ledger Nano S. A cold storage hardware wallet.